oliverklee/ext-seminars/Documentation/UsersManual/ManagingRegistrations/Index.rst

    options.
 The total price then is calculated from the selected price and the number of seats.

 #.
-An  *attendance* record is entered into the database (into the page
+An  *attendance* record is entered into the database, making the connection
-   configured via *plugin.tx\_seminars.attendancesPID* or, if the first organizer for that event has a system folder for registrations configured, in that page), making the connection between this front- end user and the corresponding seminar.
-The statistics for that seminar are immediately updated in the back end and front end, preventing overbooked seminars.
+   between this front-end user and the corresponding event.
+The statistics for that event are immediately updated in the back end and front end, preventing overbooked seminars.

 #.
 A thank-you email is sent to the front-end user using the first